-Whitchurch Church of England Infant and Nursery School offers a high standard of education to all the children who attend from the town itself and the neighbouring area.
+Whitchurch Church of England Infant and Nursery Academy offers a high standard of education to all the children who attend from the town itself and the neighbouring area.
 We welcome all families regardless of their religious beliefs or otherwise.

 As a Church school, we have Christian beliefs and values at our heart.
 The gifts of ‘Respect, Kindness, Honesty, Trust, Peace and Love’ are the values we hope and aspire that our children will foster.